 How is hypokalemia treated?

-- Severe cases will require intravenous potassium until the cat has become stabilised and potassium levels return to normal, it then may be switched to oral potassium.
+- Severe cases will require intravenous administration of concentrated potassium until the cat has become stabilised and potassium levels return to normal, it then may be switched to oral potassium.
 This treatment does not come without its risks however and careful monitoring of serum potassium levels will be necessary.